 Holden Beach home prices are not only among the most expensive in North Carolina, but Holden Beach real estate also consistently ranks among the most expensive in America.

-Holden Beach is a decidedly white-collar town, with fully 91.71% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Holden Beach is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Holden Beach who work in management occupations (16.82%), office and administrative support (15.88%), and architecture and engineering (14.69%).
+Holden Beach is a decidedly white-collar town, with fully 94.46% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Holden Beach is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Holden Beach who work in office and administrative support (21.71%), management occupations (18.94%), and architecture and engineering (12.70%).

-A relatively large number of people in Holden Beach telecommute to their jobs.
-Overall, about 13.51% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 24.48% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Holden Beach is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Holden Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Holden Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Holden Beach is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Holden Beach does not have a public transit system used by locals to get to and from work.

 The people who call Holden Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holden Beach residents report their race to be White, followed by Native American.
 Important ancestries of people in Holden Beach include English, Irish, German, Italian, and Scots-Irish.